SidsMav2000/Lisence-Plate-detection/README.md

-# animated-fortnight
+# Car Plate Detection using OpenCV-Python
-Car license Plate Detection Using OpenCV Python
+Detecting license plate from images of cars using openCV